LPECIC/lpecic.github.io/index.markdown

 ---
 layout:   index
 hero:     https://raw.githubusercontent.com/ITILDUCIC/itilducic.github.io/master/assets/img/518b6be42d17342104.jpg
-caption:  3D Printing Workshop
+caption:  Open Source 3D Printing Technology Workshop
-details:  There would be a workshop in near future!
+details:  Registrations opening soon.
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve --watch`, which launches a web server and auto-regenerates your site when a file is updated.